intel/media-driver/README.md

 power encoding, and VP9 low power encoding require the kernel patch for GuC support to work.

 5. CNL: HEVC encoding does not support P frame.

+6. CFL: BRC functionalities requiring HuC for AVC low power encoding require 4.15 or later kernel to work.

+7. KBL: BRC functionalities requiring HuC for AVC low power encoding require 4.11 or later kernel to work.

+8. Restriction in implementation of vaGetImage: Source format (surface) should be same with destination format (image).

 ##### (*) Other names and brands may be claimed as property of others.